 Team Leader, TADPOLE Study

-Melissa is a Team Lead for the TADPOLE Study at the MIND Institute.
-At the MIND she provides case supervision to children receiving Discrete Trial Teaching (DTT) as their intervention approach, as well as parent coaching and general supervision to the lab.
-She has been working with children with autism for the past 10 years in a variety of settings, including as a special education teacher and early interventionist delivering one on one intervention in community based programs.
-For the past 7 years, Melissa has been supervising early intervention programs as a Clinical Manager; using behaviorally based, empirically validated methods to ensure children with autism are improving their behavior, language and social skills at home and in the classroom.
-Melissa is certified in the Early Start Denver Model (ESDM), and has trained both locally and internationally as a certified ESDM trainer.
-Melissa has a Master’s Degree in Special Education from San Francisco State University and is a Board Certified Behavior Analyst.
+Melissa is the Project Manager for the TEAMS CPRT Study at the MIND Institute.
+Melissa has been working with children with autism for the past 12 years in a variety of settings, including as a special education teacher and early interventionist delivering one on one intervention in community based programs.
+For the past 9 years, Melissa has been supervising early intervention programs as a Clinical Manager; using behaviorally based, empirically validated methods to ensure children with autism are improving their behavior, language and social skills at home and in the classroom.
+Melissa is certified in the Early Start Denver Model (ESDM) and has trained both locally and internationally as a certified ESDM trainer.
+Melissa has a master’s Degree in Special Education from San Francisco State University and is a Board Certified Behavior Analyst.